minwukim/minwukim.github.io/_pages/about.md

 Publications & Preprints
 ------

-[6] Difficulty-Rebalancing Prefix for Training Reasoning LLM (work on progress)
+[6] Difficulty-Rebalancing Prefix for Training Reasoning LLM (work in progress)
 _**Minwu Kim** and Keith Ross_
 To be submitted to ICML 2026.